Planning for Christmas: Holiday Strategy

 2. Think of new promotions

-Even if you have standard promotions that you run every year, which your customers have come to expect, you want to add something new every now and then to spice it up.
-You want to be consistent but not predictable.
+Even if you have standard promotions that you run year on year, which your customers have come to expect, you want to add something new – trust me.
+There is a difference between being consistent and being predictable.
+Find the balance, make it work.

 Being consistent can work for you such that if your customers expect a certain add-on service in the holiday season, you are sure to deliver.
 However, if you provide the same service, in the same way, year on year, you become predictable.
-As a result, you run the risk of boring your customers and you make yourself an easy target for your competitors – and you don’t want that, do you?
+As a result, you run the risk of boring your customers and you make yourself an easy target for your competitors – keep them guessing.

-Yes, Running your business in the holiday season is a project and should be managed as one.
-Do not kick off without putting down how much you plan to spend and how you plan to spend it.
+Yes, running your business in the holiday season is a project and should be managed as one.
+Do not take off without putting down how much you plan to spend and how you plan to spend it.
 The worst thing you can do to yourself is ‘freestyle‘ your Christmas spending.
-You’ll probably end up spending too much and be in for a rude awakening come January.
+You’ll be in for a rude awakening come January.

 4. Advertising: Create, Test, Measure

-Therefore, start now to talk to consultants, your in-house advertising/media team and everyone involved in driving sales.
-Gather focus groups to test your adverts, if you can.
+Therefore, start now to talk to consultants, your in-house advertising/media team and everyone involved in driving sales to your business.
+Gather focus groups to test your adverts.
 This way, you have a fair idea how your customers will feel upon seeing your new adverts.
 Continually revise the adverts till you have IT.
 The earlier you begin, the more time you have to test and measure, the better your chances of creating the advert that you really want.
 START NOW!